norawolf/norawolf.github.io/_posts/2019-02-01-notable_books_cli_application.markdown

 Now that my class relationships were working, I built out my CLI class with the many methods I would need to walk the user through the 2 main options for viewing books: by genre or from a numbered list.
 I put a lot of care into making the navigation flexible, allowing the user to switch between viewing books by Genre or index and allowing the user to exit anytime.
 I also tried to sanitize the data inputs and control for invalid data.

-I’m really, really proud of how this application turned out, and you can check it out for yourself over at Github: [https://github.com/norawolf/notable_books_2018](https://github.com/norawolf/notable_books_2018)
+I’m really, really proud of how this application turned out, and you can check it out for yourself over on [GitHub](https://github.com/norawolf/notable_books_2018).

 **Future Functionality Expansions**